venenux/alpine-wiki/tutorials/server-alpine-LAMP-php5-fast-forward.md

 The php packages in alpine are only one version at time.

-> **Warning** Those instructions are for **php 8.2 and alpine 3.20 an up** if you runs
+> **Warning** Those instructions are for **php5.6 and alpine 3.8+** if you runs
-> olders alpine from 3.14 up to 3.16 use document [server-alpine-LAMP-php8-fast-forward.md](server-alpine-LAMP-php8-fast-forward.md)
+> olders alpine from 3.8 most of those packages not exits yet!
-> olders alpine from 3.8 use document [server-alpine-LAMP-php5-fast-forward.md](server-alpine-LAMP-php5-fast-forward.md)
+> for most moderd alpines up to 3.20 [server-alpine-LAMP-professional-fast-forward.md](server-alpine-LAMP-professional-fast-forward.md)

 #### php install